 Dennis Rasmussen’s The Infidel and the Professor explores the relationship of Adam Smith and David Hume to teach us about the value of human rights, morality, and freedom of thought.

 The Scottish Enlightenment was a shift in political and economic thought that eventually led to the institutional abolition of slavery, legal equality of humans, individualism, and free trade.
 It essentially led to all the values that made the West a cradle of democracy and restrained governance.
-There are numerous great books on the Scottish Enlightenment that you can use to learn about this important period, but if you would prefer to save time, purchase a copy of The Infidel and the Professor by Dennis Rasmussen.
+There are a lot of great books on the Scottish Enlightenment, but if you want a narrative that explains major ideas as they relate to the lives of great thinkers, grab a copy of The Infidel and the Professor by Dennis Rasmussen.

 The Infidel and the Professor